 Fires are only permitted in designated wood barbecues or fire pits.
 Fire pits can be booked onsite only and cannot be booked in advance.
 Firewood can be purchased at the campground.

 - Cold showers

 Fees and passes

-Daily Entry Fees: If travelling by motor vehicle to the campground, daily entry fees are not included in your camping fees.
-Daily fees for Ku-ring-gai National Park are payable at the Entry Station to the park.
+Daily entry fees: A fee of $12 per vehicle per day applies if travelling to the campground by motor vehicle.
+Please pay at the entry station to the park.
+Daily entry fees are not included in your camping fees.
 Annual passes can be purchased online prior to arrival.

 Disability access level - medium